-Regulations to Protect Workers from Asbestos
+What Regulations Protect Workers from Asbestos?

 At-Risk Professions for Asbestos Exposure

 Exposure to asbestos on worksites is down compared to decades ago.
 Several jobs still pos a risk of asbestos exposure for workers.
 There are also jobs and work environments that, in the past, exposed workers who are still suffering the consequences today.

 Of all professions, construction workers carry some of the highest risks for asbestos exposure, both in the past and today.
 Construction materials once contained asbestos, from roofing tiles to drywall compound to insulation.

 In the construction field, those workers at greatest risk do renovation and demolition.
 Exposure occurs when demolishing, removing, or maintaining older asbestos-containing materials.
 Asbestos is still used in some new construction materials, putting workers in new construction at risk.

 Some of the people on construction sites with a high risk of exposure to asbestos include: